BSA-Consulting-LLC/travelbytraingamewebsite/src/content/blog/All_Aboard_Announcing_Travel_By_Train_Buy_Me_A_Coffee.md

 pubDate: "July 29 2025"
 heroImage: "/travelbytraininsidetrain.png"
 ---
 Hello everyone, and welcome!
-Were incredibly excited to be launching the [Buy Me a Coffee](https://buymeacoffee.com/travelbytraingame)!
+Were incredibly excited to be launching our [Buy Me a Coffee](https://buymeacoffee.com/travelbytraingame) page as a option to give besides our Patreon page!

-## Join the Crew: Buy us a coffee!
+## Help the Crew: Buy us a coffee!
-Currently, every aspect of Travel By Train's development – from research and design to coding and asset creation – is being funded entirely by me.
-This is a massive undertaking, and to truly realize the full potential of this game and expand its reach, I need your support.
+Currently, every aspect of Travel By Train's development – from research and design to coding and asset creation – is being funded entirely by self funding.
+This is a massive undertaking, and to truly realize the full potential of this game and expand its reach, we need your support.

-By becoming a Coffee member, you'll be directly contributing to the development of Travel By Train and helping me bring this unique vision to life.
+By becoming a Coffee member, you'll be directly contributing to the development of Travel By Train and helping us bring this unique vision to life.
 Your contributions will help with:

 - Software development
 - Art assets and music